 Computer class at St Petersburg Christian School has two main goals.
 The primary goal of computer class is to familiarize each student with the available technology and teaching them how to use it.
 As lifelong learners, it is essential that students develop strategies to use technology as it is made available to them.
 The secondary goal of computer class is to integrate technology into core curriculum, incorporating work from other classes to enhance their learning experience.

 The St. Petersburg Christian School Media Center serves students in grades Kindergarten through 8th grade in finding great books and key resources for all their information needs.
 Students in the Lower Division visit the Media Center on a weekly basis.
 The Media Center is open each school day from 8:30 AM to 4:00 PM.
-Our Media Specialist, Mrs. Hunter, works diligently to create an environment that instills a love for reading and freedom for discovery.
+Our Media Specialist works diligently to create an environment that instills a love for reading and freedom for discovery.

 Our general music program for Kindergarten through 4th grade uses the web-based Quaver music curriculum.
 The interactive, energetic lessons prepare students in music literacy and assures that they are meeting the Florida Sunshine State Standards for Music.